rwxrob/book-terminal-velocity/only-bash-shell-programming/README.md

-# Only Bash and POSIX Shell Progamming
+# Only Bash and POSIX Shell Programming

 I want to warn those reading who want to become software developers.
 Sorry, you'll need more than just what you can learn in *Terminal Velocity* but this is arguably the best start on your path to becoming a *good* software developer.